The Police Officer or the Police?

 Having just skimmed the Health and Safety and Employment Act and the Crown Organisations (Criminal Liability) Act it appears that the Police could be prosecuted (although I may have become very confused by the nature of “person”s).
 If so, then if the death was caused by a Police practice there is an opportunity to hold the Police to account without needing to prosecute the individual Officer for their employer’s mistake.

-35 thoughts on “The Police Officer or the Police?
+35 Replies to “The Police Officer or the Police?”

 1. The way the Herald describes it today, the fatal shot occurred because the young man was in the line of fire.
 The shot missed the real target and travelled past it, hitting and killing him.